-Ajay Rawla the current owner, accidentally stumbled upon the property on a date he remembers well: the 23 of January 2008.
-Having clambered around long forgotten and dilapidated temples, he became intrigued by a whole remaining long solid wall; he crossed the road to see way lay inside.
+Ajay Rawla, the current owner accidentally stumbled upon the property on a date he remembers well: the 23rd of January 2008.
+Having clambered around long forgotten and dilapidated temples, he became intrigued by a whole remaining long solid wall; he crossed the road to see a narrow waylay.
 Upon entering through a small, crumbled down archway, he was immediately overawed by the grandeur of the courtyard that lay within.
 Despite its dilapidated state, there was an obvious magnificence to the structure, beauty in its architecture, romance in its design and he knew immediately that this had to be preserved in order to be shared, before being lost altogether to the ravages of time.

 Thus started the journey to recreate the Rajbari Bawali.

-‘’Not one bit of the beautiful palace has been evaded as we have tried to restore every corner of The old Rajbari to give the essence of Royalty dating back to Akbar’s time.’’
+‘’Not one bit of the beautiful palace has been evaded as we have tried to restore every corner of the old Rajbari to give the essence of Royalty dating back to Akbar’s time.’’